lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 Currently, using sysfs in .c files, libgpiod/gpiod in .c files, and python3 files with the RelayCape work well!

-For intance, my current kernel: 5.10.100-ti-r37 Another idea, my current image: BeagleBoard.org Debian Bullseye Minimal Image 2022-03-02
+* For instance, my current kernel: 5.10.100-ti-r37

+* Another idea, my current image: BeagleBoard.org Debian Bullseye Minimal Image 2022-03-02

 There are newer images and kernels if you want to update and there are older ones in case you would like to go back in time to use older kernels and images for the RelayCape.